yeungalan0/Othello/README.md

 # Othello Bot

 This is an Othello bot I made for a class project that uses alpha beta pruning and heuristics to play Othello strategically.
-The bot, AlphaBetaBot3, won the class competition, and after I played it against several other online bots (and won) I decided it was worth putting it on GitHub and seeing if anyone could beat it, afterall it a champion bot.
+The bot, AlphaBetaBot3, won the class competition, and after I played it against several other online bots (and won) I decided it was worth putting it on GitHub and seeing if anyone could beat it, afterall it is a champion bot.
 Don't take my word for it though, play it and find out! ;)

 # Installation